yownas/vzsh/README.md

     vzsh -h athosts uptime

-Using your admin-key, login on the host running testct.example.com and remove it.
-This is a good example why you would like to have separate admin-keys, to avoid doing something dangerous by mistake.
+Put "This is a nameserver." in /etc/motd on ns1 and ns2.
+The second time we assume that ns2 hasn't moved and use -u to speed things up.

     echo "This is a nameserver." | vzsh ns1.mydomain 'cat > /etc/motd'
     echo "This is a nameserver." | vzsh -u ns2.mydomain 'cat > /etc/motd'

-Put "This is a nameserver." in /etc/motd on ns1 and ns2.
-The second time we assume that ns2 hasn't moved and use -u to speed things up.
+Use rsync to make a backup of root home-folder in mycontainer.

     rsync -va --rsh=vzsh mycontainer.mydomain:/root ~/backup

-Use rsync to make a backup of root home-folder in mycontainer.
+Without going through all hosts to update the state of the containters, list files in the container, first logging in with your administrator key and then with the webmaster key. (-k overrides the environment variable.)

     export VZSH_UPDATE=0
     export VZSH_KEY=administrator
     vzsh webhost.test ls
     vzsh -k webmaster webhost.test ls

-Without going through all hosts to update the state of the containters, list files in the container, first logging in with your administrator key and then with the webmaster key. (-k overrides the environment variable.)

 ## Copyright